-Morocco is a very popular vacations destination and taking the ferry from Spain to Morocco is the best way to visit the country!
-There are a lot of ferry routes that you could choose from, with vast differences in terms of price and duration.
-Ferryhopper Team is here to present you an overview of the ferry routes connecting mainland Spain with Morocco, and the two Spanish enclaves in Africa, as well as useful information to get prepared for your ferry trip to Morocco.
-In ferryhopper.com you may find all Spain - Morocco ferry routes direct or indirect, compare different ferry companies and vessels in terms of speed and prices and book your ferry tickets online, with no hidden fees!
+Morocco is a very popular & exotic destination for vacations.
+Ferryhopper is here to give you an overview of the ferry routes connecting Spain with Morocco, and the two Spanish enclaves in Africa, as well as useful information to get prepared for your ferry trip to Morocco.
+On Ferryhopper you may find all Spain - Morocco ferry routes, compare prices, timetables & vessels and book ferry tickets online, with no hidden fees!

 On this page

 - Ferry from Almeria to Nador

 - Ferry routes to Spanish towns in the north of Africa

 - Useful information for your ferry trip to Morocco

 - Ferry ticket prices and booking in advance

 A sunny day above colorful Tangier in Morocco.